 To accommodate timelines typical to management decision-making while accounting for the long timespans required to assess fitness loss in supplemented populations, we assessed these metrics at three stages in time: after the 5th, 20th, and 100th generation following the beginning of the hatchery program.
 Because the offspring of NOB collected for the hatchery are only released after the first generation, there is a one-generation lag of hatchery returns following the initialization year.
-While 100 generations is a longer span than the typical time frames used for population modelling, the AHA model's main utility is to project long-term fitness consequences that compound over generations.
+While a 100 generation timespan is longer than a typical time frame used for population modelling, the AHA model's main utility is to project long-term fitness consequences that compound over generations.